 Patients randomised to receive either fascia iliaca compartment block (FICB) with 2 mg/kg 1% lignocaine or conventional sedation with 0.2 mg/kg intravenous (iv) ketamine and 0.025 mg/kg iv midazolam.
 At the end of surgery, a FICB using 1 mg/kg 0.25% levobupivacaine will be performed in all patients.

-Patients will be randomised to receive a pre-operative FICB using either 1 mg/kg 0.25% levobupivacaine or 2 mg/kg 1% lignocaine.
+Patients randomised to receive a pre-operative FICB using either 1 mg/kg 0.25% levobupivacaine or 2 mg/kg 1% lignocaine.
 After administration of FICB a catheter will be inserted below the fascia iliaca and secured in place.
 Patients will be reviewed in the post-operative period and bolus doses of 0.125% levobupivacaine administered through the FICB catheter if Visual Analogue Scale (VAS) is greater than 4.
 The catheter will be removed no longer than 24 hours after surgery.

 Primary outcome measures